William McKinney Endowment for Innovation and Leadership

 The long-term goal of the McKinney Endowment is the establishment of a faculty chair in innovation and leadership.
 Currently, no theological school in the western United States has a faculty chair devoted to research in congregational and community leadership and innovation.
 The development of entrepreneurial leadership is critical for the future of our faith-based communities.
 As many of our congregations continue to decline, leaders will need an innovative and entrepreneurial spirit more than ever.
 The McKinney Endowment will support this vital work.
 To fully fund a faculty chair at PSR requires an endowment of $2,500,000.
 Planned gifts, including charitable gift annuities, life insurance policies, charitable remainder trusts, and bequests are ways to contribute.

-For more information about the McKinney Endowment, please contact Katherine Kunz, Director of Advancement and Alumni/ae Relations, at 510/849-8216.
+For more information about the McKinney Endowment, please contact Julie A. Clemens, Chief Advancement Officer at 510/849-8247.